Wood burning stoves: what you need to know

 Wood pellet stoves can look quite different to log burners and tend to cost a lot more.
 They use pellets made from wood by-products, such as sawdust or other organic materials such as corn, which are tightly compacted together.
 Check which type of pellets the stove can burn before you buy.

 Many wood pellet stoves have a ‘hopper’, which feeds the pellets into the stove so it needs filling less frequently.
 Many also have an automatic ignition to light the pellets electronically, a timer for turning the stove on and off, and a back-up power supply in case there is a power failure - something worth looking out for.

-- Drier and denser than wood logs, making them more efficient
+- Drier and denser than logs, making them more efficient and cleaner

 - Use materials that may otherwise go to landfill